syncany/syncany-docs/source/configuration.rst

 Daemon Config (``daemon.xml``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The main purpose of the daemon configuration is to tell the Syncany daemon (started by ``syd start``) what folders should be monitored and automatically synced whenever something changes.
+The main purpose of the daemon configuration is to tell the Syncany daemon (started by ``sy daemon start``) what folders should be monitored and automatically synced whenever something changes.

 Options for ``daemon.xml``
 """"""""""""""""""""""""""